yu-lab-vt/FOCUS-3D/README.md

     └── ...
 ```

-Use `Clear Patch Boxes` when you want to remove the patch overlays and return to normal curation.
+Use `Clear Patch Boxes` to remove the patch overlays when finished.

 #### B. Run fine-tuning from the notebook

-1. Expand the collapsed `Fine-tune` instruction inside the same panel.
+The fine-tuning notebook is **not included in the `pip` installation** and must be downloaded separately from the FOCUS-3D repository.

-2. Open:
+Open:

 ```text
 notebooks/02_finetune.ipynb
 ```

-3. Configure the notebook to use the curated patch directory.
+If using a fully annotated volume, first run the notebook section that crops it into training patches.
+If patches were already exported from napari, directly set the notebook to use the prepared `imagesTr` and `labelsTr` directories.

-4. Run fine-tuning and obtain a new checkpoint.
-5. Return to `Segmentation -> Run Segmentation`.
-6. Select the new checkpoint in the `Checkpoint` field and run segmentation again.
+Run fine-tuning to obtain a new checkpoint, then return to `Segmentation -> Run Segmentation`, select the new checkpoint in the `Checkpoint` field, and run segmentation again.

-The napari panel prepares and exports training data, but it does not launch model training directly.
+The napari plugin can assist with patch preparation, while model fine-tuning itself is performed in the notebook.

 ## Detailed Interface Reference